intel/nauta/docs/user-guide/actions/install_configure.md

 ## Supported Operating Systems

-This release of the Nauta client software has been validated on the operating systems and versions.
-Please visit [ai.intel.com/nauta](ai.intel.com/nauta) to acquire the installation package for your OS.
+This release of the Nauta client software has been validated on the following operating systems and versions:

 * Ubuntu 16.04
 * Red Hat 7.5